Directed Self Placement (DSP) for English

 - Smarter Balanced

 If so, you may be able to use your scores to place into English 101.
-See www.shoreline.edu/placement for more information.
+See the Placement page for more information.

 Do none of these questions apply to you?

-After you complete the questionnaire, you will receive an email confirmation of your course selection.
-You have several options for registering at that point.
+After you complete and submit the questionnaire, you will receive an email confirmation of your course selection.
+Testing Center staff will upload your placement within 24 hours, Monday-Friday.
+Once you have received your placement, you have several options for registering at that point:

 - If you would like to discuss your course selection, you can take your email confirmation with you when you meet with an advisor in person, or email it to email@example.com.